What Is CMMC 2.0? A Guide to CMMC Compliance Requirements for Defense Contractors

 The first question many people have is, “What does CMMC stand for?”
 CMMC stands for Cybersecurity Maturity Model Certification.
 CMMC is designed to ensure that cybersecurity controls and processes adequately protect Federal Contract Information (FCI) and Controlled Unclassified Information (CUI) that resides on Defense Industrial Base (DIB) systems and networks.

 CMMC 1.0 was finalized in 2020.
-CMMC 2.0 — expected in 2024 — is an updated framework with three control levels, as opposed to the five maturity levels in CMMC 1.0.
+CMMC 2.0 — published in October 2024 — is an updated framework with three control levels, as opposed to the five maturity levels in CMMC 1.0.

 CMMC 2.0 requirements